What being a Modern Languages teacher covers:

 PGDE university courses

 Here are the universities you can study for a PDGE in Modern Languages at secondary level.
-Entry requirements vary so it’s best to check with the course provider.
+Entry requirements vary so it’s best to check with the course provider for the most up-to-date information.